radiantlogic-v8/documentation-new/documentation/installation/enable-fips-mode.md

 This guide describes the FIPS implementation introduced in Self-Managed Identity Data Management 8.5.0.
 FIPS initialization is integrated into the self-managed Identity Data Management application startup process.
 By enabling FIPS mode during installation, the appropriate cryptographic module is automatically configured during container initialization.

+> [!note] FIPS mode is currently only supported in self-managed deployments.

 FIPS behavior is controlled through a single Helm configuration parameter:

 ```